mdsufz/OrtSuite/README.md

 Once the installation is finished the tool should be ready to use.

 **Note:** Some users might encounter an error related to SSL certificates.
-If this is the case then type the following in your temirnal:
+If this is the case then type the following in your terminal:

 > sudo update-ca-certificates --fresh